-The service will also be required to explain any variations from the national guidelines to the Director of Mental Health at the Ministry of Health.
-OST services have to report regularly to the Director of Mental Health with information about the number of people receiving OST, waiting times, discharges and so on.
-This information is not about you as an individual, it is statistical information so is confidential3.
+The service will also be required to explain any variations from the national guidelines to the Director of Mental Health and Addiction at the Ministry of Health.
+OST services have to report regularly to the Director of Mental Health and Addiction with information about the number of people receiving OST, waiting times, discharges and so on.
+This information is not about you as an individual, it is statistical information so is confidential.

-3 You can access the Director of Mental Health's Annual Report at www.health.govt.nz/publication/office-director-mental-health-annual-report-2012
+&lt;sup>3 You can access the Director of Mental Health and Addiction's Annual Report at /www.health.govt.nz/about-ministry/ corporate-publications/mental-health-annual-reports